AdamBoley/Project-Beergate/README.md

 I note that I have run the collectstatic command several times - it probably took so long to execute because instead of locally copying/moving the files, they were being uploaded to Cloudinary.
 Hence, Cloudinary is storing JS files that control the SummerNote, CKeditor and TinyMCE Rich Text Editors.
 It is possible that 2 different RTEs could be used

+Cloudinary is also storing, and presumably serving, the CSS file

 # Development Choices